Kusumi Lab

 Regeneration is a conserved trait among vertebrates, except among birds and mammals, including humans, which have mostly lost this ability.
 We are using comparative evolutionary approaches to study how reptiles are able to regrow appendages with complex tissues including the spinal cord, peripheral nervous system, cartilage, blood vessels, and muscle groups.
 Our work has focused on the green anole lizard (Anolis carolinensis) and the American alligator (Alligator mississippiensis).
 We are working to identify conserved genes and pathways involved in this remarkable regenerative process, with the ultimate goal of reactivating these processes in humans for medical therapies.

-We are committed to developing equitable and inclusive programs for students, including for on campus research programs and online education.
-Professor Kusumi is working to advance a more inclusive academic environment, including serving as mentor and faculty advisor in university and national LGBTQ organizations.
+Professor Kusumi is committed to advancing inclusive excellence in higher education and research, including serving as mentor and faculty advisor in university and national LGBTQ organizations.